God promises to come to our aid in times of distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 Like other aspects of his character, God’s love is boundless.
 Its length, breadth, height, depth, duration, density, and intensity are infinite.

-The sun is an imperfect representation of God’s infinite love.
+The sun is an imperfect metaphor for God’s infinite love.

-The immutable intensity of God’s infinite love is also beyond our comprehension, but it radiates across the great divide between his holiness and our sinfulness to bring us eternal life.
+The immutable intensity of God’s infinite love is also beyond our comprehension.
+Yet it radiates across the great divide between his holiness and our sinfulness to bring us eternal life.

 Read More About God’s Love For Us

-God wants us to love him the same way that he loves us, e.g. unconditionally.
-This type of love is not native to us.
-It does not occur spontaneously.
+God wants us to love him as he loves us, unconditionally.
+This kind of love is not native to us.
+It does not arise spontaneously.
 Read how we learn to love God unconditionally over time.

-The sidebar on the page entitled Surviving Affliction describes the similarities between the love a nurturing mother has for her newborn child and God’s love for us.
+The sidebar on the page titled Surviving Affliction highlights the similarities between a mother’s love for her newborn and God’s love for us.